 2. The Czech Republic

-3. Lake Ohrid, Macedonia
+3. Lake Ohrid, North Macedonia

-Macedonia’s true jewel is the enormous, deep and richly-blue Lake Ohrid.
-At Ohrid Town, you’ll find a Roman amphitheater, a fortress you can climb, and fresco-ed medieval churches.
+North Macedonia’s true jewel is the enormous, deep and richly-blue Lake Ohrid.
+At Ohrid Town, you’ll find a Roman amphitheater, a fortress you can climb, and frescoed medieval churches.
 The lake will pull you back, time and again, to its pristine blue depths.
-You can boat on it, or swim in it, if it’s not too cold.
+You can boat on it, or swim in it if it’s not too cold.
 There are lodges and home-stay options near the lake, in case you want to stay close to it.
 Stay at one of the cheap rooms for rent and explore the nearby Galičica National Park to your heart’s content.

 4. Lviv, Ukraine